xixogo5105/uiptv/GUIDE.md

 ### Watching Now
 - **Resume Flow**: Continue watching series from recently watched entries.
 - **Episode Actions**: Open episodes from cards and reload episodes from server.
+- **Binge-Watch Flow**: Series playback can open a binge-watch sequence so the next episode is ready without rebuilding the flow manually.
 - **Watched Markers**: Series and episode rows show watched/in-progress states.

 ### Embedded Players Explained